apache/airflow/docs/apache-airflow-providers-edge/edge_executor.rst

 - Some known limitations

-  - Tasks that require DB access will fail - no DB connection from remote is possible
+  - Tasks that require DB access will fail - no DB connection from remote site is possible
   - This also means that some direct Airflow API via Python is not possible (e.g. airflow.models.*)